Bringing 360° innovation to complex national security challenges.

 “This grant will allow us to creatively tackle the risks and challenges posed by social media.
 Our goal is to balance innovation, security, and governance to promote the common good,” says Anna Cave, Executive Director of the Center on National Security & the Law.

 As the country continues to face unprecedented challenges to our public health, democratic institutions, social norms and economic well being, we have a critical choice to make.
 Will we use technology to develop a strong, unified response to COVID-19 and future crises, make our economy and democracy more accessible and equitable and create a country and systems that work for us all?
 Or will we use technology to perpetuate and even expand unequal and unjust policies.
 The work done at Georgetown Law and partner institutions across the network is advancing the use of technology for public benefit.

 The Public Interest Technology University Network is a partnership of colleges and universities convened by New America, the Ford Foundation, and the Hewlett Foundation.
 The network is dedicated to building the nascent field of public interest technology through curriculum development, faculty research opportunities, and experiential learning programs, in order to inspire a new generation of civic-minded technologists and policy leaders.

-Avril Danica Haines (JD '01) was the first female White House Deputy National Security Advisor, serving in the Obama administration.
-She previously served as Deputy Director of the Central Intelligence Agency, as the first woman to hold this position.
+Avril Danica Haines (JD '01) will be nominated as Director of National Intelligence for the Biden-Harris administration.
+If confirmed by the Senate, she will be the first woman to serve in the country’s most senior intelligence position.
+Ms. Haines previously served in the Obama Administration as the first female Deputy National Security Advisor and the first female Deputy Director of the Central Intelligence Agency.
 Prior to her appointment to the CIA, she served as Deputy Counsel to the President for National Security Affairs in the Office of White House Counsel.